zaratan/thp_next_session_2/Projet1/configuration/readme.md

 ### Why?

-Creating the app, "_the right way_" will help the process as changing the default after is a bit tedious/difficult in rails.
+Creating the app, "_the right way_" will help the process, as changing the default after is a bit tedious/difficult in rails.

 ### Must have